divijghose/firedrake/Firedrake-meeting-2023-03-29.md

  - Also FInAT/FIAT combination would help with element definitions being pulled out of UFL
  - FInAT/FIAT needs careful work due to FInAT depending on GEM which is in TSFC

+## JB: We should add some minor namespacing to speed up import
+ - Yes.

 ## Merge PRs

 UZ: [https://github.com/firedrakeproject/firedrake/pull/2703](https://github.com/firedrakeproject/firedrake/pull/2703)